-The Distance Studies version of Writing 2101F includes synchronous (live) lectures/discussions, asynchronous discussions (via VoiceThread and OWL forums), and written and recorded (video and/or audio) assignments.
+The Distance Studies version of Writing 2208F includes synchronous (live) lectures/discussions, asynchronous components (discussion contributions submitted via VoiceThread and the OWL forum), assignments submitted as recordings and written documents, and online work with Writing Services at Huron.
 Students are expected to participate in all discussions whenever possible, and will be graded on that basis (see Method of Evaluation/Assessment).